BTEC Level 3 National Foundation Extended Diploma in Information Technology

 Who is the course for

-- Cyber security and incident management
+- Cyber security and Incident Management 120GLH Mandatory (External)

 This course is classroom taught and you will have opportunities to develop your creative skills through instructor led workshops.

 How is the course assessed

 Each learning aim has Pass and Merit criteria.
 Each assignment has at least one Distinction criterion.
 There are three main forms of assessment that you need to be aware of: external, internal and synoptic.

 Externally-assessed units The styles of external assessment used are: